genomehubs/genomehubs-dot-org/src/html/documentation/mirror-setup-part-ii.md

 ### h5ai (downloads) container

-Once the files have been generated using EasyImport, they are ready to be viewed on the h5ai downloads server.
+Once the sequence files have been generated from Ensembl MySQL Databases using EasyImport, they are placed in `~/demo/genomehubs-mirror/download/data`, and are ready to be viewed on the h5ai downloads server.
 The `~/demo/genomehubs-mirror/download/data` directory can be mounted anywhere under `/var/www` but not directly to `/var/www`.